 Consequently, when more explicit information is acquired (typically in high populated municipalities), the comparative disadvantage of delegated services with regards to control costs may be reduced whereas their comparative advantage in terms of both production costs and short-run benefits may not be affected.
 Indeed, concerning production costs, we have no reason to think that the public employee’s incentives to invest in the production of network information can be affected by the size of the municipality.
 Concerning short-run benefits, the improvement of network’s explicit information provide the municipality with a better idea of the operator’s operating costs, which may reduce its informational advantage.
 But the municipality may benefit from these gains before she acquires network information.
 If the firm anticipates that the municipality will seek to acquire new network information in the near future, he may report truthfully about its operating costs in the first place.

 More generally, Rothbard (1962, ch.
 10) in Man, Economy and State, provided perhaps what I believe to be the most cogent criticism of the natural monopoly on a theoretical ground.
 On the historic level, complaints made by small firms against monopolist abuses were the norm, as if the anti-trust laws were legitimate.
 To this effect, DiLorenzo (1985) talked about the origins of anti-trust laws.
 Because they were afraid about their own business, some businessmen asked price regulation laws against some large-scale firms, “In lobbying for antitrust legislation the farmers’ organizations claimed that trusts and combinations were monopolies so that the things they bought (from the trusts) were becoming increasingly expensive relative to the prices of farm products.
 Thus the trusts were allegedly ‘exploiting’ the farm population.” (p.
 76), “If the trusts were restricting output (or slowing its expansion) and raising prices, small businesses would not have objected, for they would have benefited from the (higher) price umbrella.
 This point is of considerable importance.
 It is widely acknowledged that small businesses have always initiated antitrust cases against their larger (and often more efficient) competitors.” (p.
 81).
 The facts told another story however.
 There had been increases in output.
 And decreases in prices even during the declining general price levels.
-Adding to this distortion of viewpoint, DiLorenzo cites some congressmen and senators who agreed that the corporate trusts, or the so-called monopolies with large businesses have reduced the prices, but that they have also committed a wrongdoing, specifically, driving out of business the smaller firms.
-For the customers, it’s probably not a wrongdoing.
+Moreover, DiLorenzo cites some congressmen and senators who agreed that the corporate trusts (the so-called monopolies with large businesses) have reduced the prices, but that they have also committed a wrongdoing, specifically, driving out of business the smaller firms.
+For the customers, it’s not a wrongdoing.
+The products are now cheaper.
 And yet, politicians wanted to ban the trusts.
 Congressmen generally seem to be afraid about the growing concentration of wealth of the capitalists making more and more profits.
 In sum, the historical opinion about monopolies didn’t match the hard facts.

 References.